 Lack of empathy.
 They do not have the ability to put themselves in another person’s shoes, so long as their needs are being met, they do not feel guilt or remorse, on shame, how do they handle that shame, bypassing the blame and escaping accountability or responsibility.

 Lack of boundaries.
-They have no respect for the law as they believe they are entitled, they might pretend to depend on who they are around, when in reality they will find Koop holes in restraining orders, they will use courts to further punish their targets.
-All to meet a need of their own, they have no regard for other boundaries, all they care for is to get what they want when they want.
+They have no respect for the law as they believe they are entitled.
+They might pretend to depend on who they are around, when in reality, they will find Loopholes in restraining orders, they will use courts to further punish their targets.
+All to meet a need of their own, they have no regard for other boundaries; all they care for is to get what they want when they want.

 Extremely sensitive to criticism.
-No one throws a tantrum like a narcissist being criticised, they will rage, silent treatment, provoke, sulk.
-As they believe they are perfect, even if they were not criticised directly they take it personally, as they feel above all others they don’t look to change themselves just destroy those who criticised them.
-You might get a false apology and a promise of change, this is only ever to meet a need of their own, once met they are back to being who they truly are.
+No one throws a tantrum like a narcissist being criticised.
+They will rage, silent treatment, provoke, sulk.
+As they believe they are perfect, even if they were not criticised directly, they take it personally, as they feel above all others they don’t look to change themselves, just destroy those who criticised them.
+You might get a false apology and a promise of change.
+This is only ever to meet a need of their own.
+Once met, they are back to being who they indeed are.

 Take advantage of others, giving very little in return.
 Believing they are entitled and deserve special treatment, they will happily use all others with the many manipulation tactics above to meet their own needs.

-no matter who the narcissist was or is in your life, they will always be stuck on a pattern of repeat, destroying their inner selves and those around them. you can learn to walk free from the drama. how to disarm them, or go no contact, you can learn exactly who they are and what they do, you can learn to find your goals and dreams, your happiness, heal from the pain, let go of the guilt and trauma, it is a massive learning curve, sometimes it’s hard, some moments it’s easy, when those hard moments hit, look for what you did in those easy moments and keep going, never give up on you, anything is possible if you keep working on you.
+No matter who the narcissist was or is in your life, they will always be stuck on a pattern of repeat, destroying their inner selves and those around them.
+You can learn to walk free from the drama.
+How to disarm them, or go no contact, you can learn exactly who they are and what they do, you can learn to find your goals and dreams, your happiness, heal from the pain, let go of the guilt and trauma, it is a massive learning curve, sometimes it’s hard, some moments it’s easy when those challenging moments hit, look for what you did in those easy moments and keep going, never give up on you, anything is possible if you keep working on you.
 Keep learning and keep growing.
-You can and you will.
+You can, and you will.